How to Make a Wooden Jigsaw Puzzle

 Look around, because photographers often give up on their hobby and want to sell their equipment.

-For larger projects, I bring the poster and my wood to any framing/poster shop and have them
+For large projects, I sometimes bring the poster and my wood to a framing/poster shop and

 Almost anything can be used for a print; a photograph, a poster, a calendar picture,